ming-git/gettidydata/CodeBook.md

 ## Variables
 - `subject`: Unique identifier of the participant (integer, range: 1-30).This variable is bind from the `subject_test.txt` and `subject_test.txt`
 - `activity`: Activity performed by the participant (categorical, values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
-This variable is bind from the y_test.txt and y_train.txt. and the activity_lables.txt provide a descriptive name for the activity and
+This variable is bind from the `y_test.txt` and `y_train.txt`. and the `activity_lables.txt` provide a descriptive name for the activity and
-- `561 features`: 561 features data are recorded in x_test.txt and y_train.txt.
+- `561 features`: 561 features data are recorded in `x_test.txt` and `y_train.txt`.
-The features name are recorded in features.txt,
+The features name are recorded in `features.txt`,

 ## Data
 The data was collected from the accelerometers of Samsung Galaxy S smartphones.
 A full description of the original data is available at: